Los Muertos beach and the famous pier in Puerto Vallarta, Mexico

 The colorful streets in the Romantic Zone

-Hotel Posada de Roger is an adorable little inn with rooms built around a a traditional Mexican courtyard full of flowers and one more of my favorite swimming pools.
-I’ve stayed here a few times and just love the safe peaceful setting.
+Hotel Posada de Roger is an charming, smallish, budget hotel with rooms built around a a traditional Mexican courtyard with flowers and the cutest swimming pool.
+I’ve stayed there a few times and just love the safe, peaceful setting.
+Some of the rooms are on the small side but are perfect for solo travelers or a couple.
+For families, the hotels offer a few suites with kitchenettes and balconies.

 How to Get to the Romantic Zone

 The Romantic Zone is also the best area to stay in Puerto Vallarta for traveling to the southern beaches and Vallarta Botanical Gardens.
-Read my article about Easy Day Trips From Puerto Vallarta for some suggestions about where to go.
+Read my article about Easy Day Trips From Puerto Vallarta for suggestions about where to go.

 The Romantic Zone is best for: